Cruz Azul: 1927–1961: Early years and amateur success

 Carlos Garcés López, key figure in Cruz Azul's early connection to football during the 1920s.

-Cruz Azul was founded in the late 1920s in Jasso, Hidalgo, where cement company Cooperativa La Cruz Azul, S.C.L. fostered a connection with football.
+Cruz Azul was founded in the late 1920s in Jasso, Hidalgo, where cement company Cooperativa La Cruz Azul fostered a connection with football.
 At the time, football in Mexico was not a professionalized or lucrative activity, and many athletes worked full-time jobs alongside their sporting pursuits.
 Carlos Garcés López, a footballer, athlete and dentist, employed by the cooperative, had previously played for América and was part of Mexico's national team in its first official matches in 1923, as well as in the 1928 Olympic squad.

 In 1925, the cooperative initially planned to form a baseball team, reflecting the sport's popularity in the area.
 However, Garcés López advocated for football to become the company's official sport.
 After sustained lobbying, the cooperative held a referendum on 22 March 1927, in which football was selected.
 A football pitch replaced the baseball diamond, and the team was formally established two months later on 22 May 1927, with Garcés López as its first manager.
-For the following decades, Cruz Azul competed in regional tournaments, composed exclusively of company workers.
-The club achieved notable success in amateur competitions during the 1930s and 1940s.
+For the following years, Cruz Azul competed in regional tournaments, composed exclusively of company workers.

 In 1931, the cooperative faced financial difficulties during the Great Depression.
 Due to the loss of demand and production of cement and other construction materials, the company faced bankruptcy and was acquired by cement company La Tolteca on 1 March 1931, for 1 million pesos.
 However, the liquidation of Cooperativa La Cruz Azul was anticipated by 192 workers of the company who unionized and sued the executives of the company to prevent the transfer of the property which was set for 15 October 1931.
 The government of Hidalgo ruled in favor of the workers after it was shown La Tolteca had premeditated intentions of liquidation.
 The workers assumed control of the industrial facilities on 2 November.
 On 21 May 1932, the governor of Hidalgo, Bartolomé Vargas Lugo, decreed the 192 workers of Cooperativa La Cruz Azul as collective owners of the plant, exercising eminent domain.
 Part of the agreement, all 192 workers who assumed responsibility of the plant agreed to pay the state of Hidalgo 1.3 million pesos over the course of 10 years.
-The company changed its name to Cooperativa Manufacturera de Cemento Portland La Cruz Azul, S.C.L., reestablishing itself as a cooperative on 29 January 1934.
+The company changed their name to Cooperativa Manufacturera de Cemento Portland La Cruz Azul, S.C.L., reestablishing itself as a cooperative on 29 January 1934.
 The debt was settled on 2 November 1941, 10 years after workers took ownership of the plant.
 In celebration, Cruz Azul organized a match against Real España, that ended in a 0–0 draw.
 This scenario of the club's formation encourages its working-class facade.